11 minute read

 One essential component of digital literacy when it comes to the field of pedagogy is deep learning, of which there are six core skills:

-- Collaboration.
+• Collaboration.
 The ability to work collaboratively with others, with strong interpersonal and team-related skills.

-- Creativity.
+• Creativity.
 Being able to weigh up opportunities in an entrepreneurial manner and ask the right questions to generate new ideas.

-- Critical thinking.
+• Critical thinking.
 Being able to evaluate information and arguments, identify patterns and connections, and construct meaningful knowledge and apply it in the real world.

-- Citizenship.
+• Citizenship.
 The ability to consider issues and solve complex problems based on a deep understanding of diverse values and a worldview.

-- Character.
+• Character.
 Traits such as grit, tenacity, perseverance, and resilience; alongside a desire to make learning an integral part of living.

-- Communication.
+• Communication.
 Being able to communicate effectively through a variety of methods and tools to a range of different audiences.

 However, the concept of deep learning is not new.
-Over the years, sustained political interference and policy changes have hindered deep learning in our schools, with a focus on helping pupils to pass exams at the expense of all else.
+Over the years, sustained political interference and policy changes have hindered deep learning in our schools, with a focus on helping students pass exams at the expense of all else.
 So much so that UK schools are now among the worst in the world when it comes to nurturing deep and lasting understanding.

 But, if we are going to do more than pay lip service to the importance of digital literacy, a refocus on deeper learning competencies is now a must.
 Here’s why the UK education system needs a return to deep-learning: